phpredis/phpredis/README.markdown

 ### ttl, pttl
 -----
-Returns the time to live left for a given key, in seconds.
+_**Description**_: Returns the time to live left for a given key, in seconds.
 If the key doesn't exist, `FALSE` is returned. pttl returns a time in milliseconds.

 ##### *Parameters*
 *Key*: key